TsviyaOlender/NeuralProgenitors/README.md

 - clustered.rds the output of `Fig3b.R`
 - HumanReference.rds output of `MakingHumanReferenceSO_for_Fig_3e_i.R`.

+The software is designed to run on Linux/Unix systems; expected runtime on a typical workstation is less than 10 minutes.

 ## Data Availability

 All raw and processed data of the scRNAseq as well as the rostal bulk RNAseq used in this study are publicly available from the Gene Expression Omnibus (GEO):GSE229988